Factbox: India takes steps to ease impact from banknote ban

 - RBI gives small borrowers 60 more days before loans of up to 10 mln INR are marked substandard

-- Govt allows farmers to purchase seeds from state-run outlets with old 500 rupee notes
+- Government allows farmers to purchase seeds from state-run outlets with old 500 rupee notes

 Nov.
 18